AMRRAGHEB118/e-commerce/README.md

 # e-commerce
-Build an generic e commerce server side and RESTful APIs using Node.js, express framework and mongoDB
+Build an generic e-commerce server side and RESTful APIs using Node.js, express framework and mongoDB

 ## dependencies
 ```